PartyDAO/party-protocol/docs/governance.md

 Donna has 30% ownership of the party
 Jerry has 50% ownership of the party

-1000 DAI is deposited into the party contract
+1000 DAI is deposited into the party contract, and a new distribution is created for this DAI.
 When Bob calls `claimFee`, they receive 25.00 DAI   (1000*0.025) When Keith calls `claim`,  they receive 195.00 DAI  (1000*0.975)*0.2 When Donna calls `claim`,  they receive 292.50 DAI  (1000*0.975)*0.3